Funmilayo Ransome-Kuti: National Work

-In 1947, the National Council of Nigeria and the Cameroons party (NCNC) sent a delegation to London, England, to protest a proposed Nigerian constitution.
-Ransome-Kuti was the sole woman in the delegation.
-While in London, Ransome-Kuti gave speeches about Nigerian women's issues at the London Women's Parliamentary Committee, the National Federation of Women's Institutes, and other organizations.
-She also caused a stir after writing an article for the Daily Worker that argued colonial rule had "severely marginalized" Nigerian women both politically and economically.
 When a Western Provinces conference was held in Nigeria in 1949 to discuss a new national constitution, Ransome-Kuti represented Abeokuta and was once again the only woman involved in the discussions.
 She made strong arguments for the inclusion of women's enfranchisement and against the creation of an indirect electoral system.

 In May 1949, Ransome-Kuti proposed the creation of the Nigerian Women's Union (NWU) in order to better support women's rights and enfranchisement across the country.
-The AWU supported her proposal, and the organisation subsequently became the Abeokuta branch of the NWU.
+The AWU supported her proposal, and the organization subsequently became the Abeokuta branch of the NWU.
 Over the next several years, Ransome-Kuti travelled widely to help set up NWU branches in towns and cities all over Nigeria.
 She served as president of both the NWU and her hometown union in Abeokuta.
 The NWU pursued goals of achieving women's suffrage, dismantling electoral colleges, and supporting a more balanced representation of women in politics.

 Ransome-Kuti was a founding member of the NCNC party, and in 1951 she ran as an NCNC candidate for the regional assembly but was unsuccessful, in part because a special tax requirement for voters meant that many of her supporters – particularly women – were disqualified from participating.
 She acted as treasurer for the NCNC Western Working Committee and later President of the NCNC Women's Organization in the Western Region.

+Within the NCNC, Ransome-Kuti served as treasurer while also leading the party's women's group across the Western region; she was the sole female member serving in a leadership role.
+She was also the only woman nominated by delegates to speak on behalf of the Abeokuta contingent during key talks at the General Constitutional Conference to help shape Nigeria's constitution from 1948 - 1951.

 In 1953, Ransome-Kuti organized a conference in Abeokuta to discuss women's suffrage and political representation, and 400 women delegates attended the two-day event.
 The participants subsequently formed the Federation of Nigerian Women's Societies (FNWS).
 The FNWS campaigned for women's political inclusion, improved educational opportunities, and the creation of new social services and healthcare.

 During the early 1950s, Ransome-Kuti was appointed to the Western House of Chiefs, being granted the chieftaincy title of Oloye of the Yoruba people and the subsidiary title of Beere.
 She was the first woman appointed to the Western House and one of the few women to have a position in any Nigerian House of Chiefs at the time.
-She also served as a board member for the Nigerian Union of Teachers.
+She also served as a board member for the Nigerian Union of Teachers, which her husband had co-founded.